navytux/pygolang/README.rst

 - `chan` and `select` provide channels with Go semantic.
 - `func` allows to define methods separate from class.
 - `defer` allows to schedule a cleanup from the main control flow.
+- `b` and `u` provide way to make sure an object is either bytes or unicode.
 - `gimport` allows to import python modules by full path in a Go workspace.

 Package `golang.pyx` provides__ similar features for Cython/nogil.